-In her role, she works with students in the graduate and undergraduate labor and human resources degree programs, which consist of a Master of Professional Studies in Human Resources and Employment Relations and a two bachelor's degrees in labor and human resources at the undergraduate level.
+In her role, she works with students in the graduate and undergraduate labor and human resources degree programs, which include a Master of Professional Studies in Human Resources and Employment Relations and two bachelor's degrees in labor and human resources.

 The Shirley Hendrick Award recognizes an administrator University-wide who has contributed to the success of Penn State’s efforts to serve adult learners.
 The award is named in memory of Shirley Hendrick (1936–2000), the first recipient, dean for continuing education in the Smeal College of Business and inaugural chair of the Commission for Adult Learners, who advocated for continuing education.

 Throughout her career working with adult learners, which began at Penn State in 2008, Everhart has been an advocate for adults by creating educational opportunities and peer-mentorship programs for students, nominators said.
-She also serves as the academic adviser for students enrolled in the online Masters in Professional Studies program.
+She also serves as the academic adviser for students enrolled in the online master's program.

-Considered one of her most notable innovations, nominators said Everhart created online peer mentoring groups for new online students.
+Considered one of her most notable innovations, nominators said, Everhart created online peer mentoring groups for new online learners.

 “Trisha understands that helping students feel connected to the program can improve their retention and eventual graduation,” a nominator said.
 “Consequently, she organized small groups of incoming students who shared common interests and classes.
 These types of study groups in residence would ordinarily emerge organically; however, Trisha became the catalyst to allow our adult students to create comparable links.”